aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/documentbuilder/_index.md

 When *node* is an inline-level node, the cursor is moved to this node and further content will be inserted before that node.

-When *node* is a **Paragraph**, the cursor is moved to the end of the paragraph and further content will be inserted just before the paragraph break.
+When *node* is a [Paragraph](../../com.aspose.words/paragraph), the cursor is moved to the end of the paragraph and further content will be inserted just before the paragraph break.

-When *node* is a block-level node but not a Paragraph, the cursor is moved to the end of the first paragraph into block-level node and further content will be inserted just before the paragraph break.
+When *node* is a block-level node but not a [Paragraph](../../com.aspose.words/paragraph), the cursor is moved to the end of the first paragraph into block-level node and further content will be inserted just before the paragraph break.

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |
 | node | [Node](../../com.aspose.words/node) | The node must be a paragraph or a direct child of a paragraph. |

-### moveToBookmark(String bookmarkName) {#moveToBookmark-java.lang.String-}
+### moveToBookmark(String bookmarkName) {#moveToBookmark-java.lang.String}
 ```
 public boolean moveToBookmark(String bookmarkName)
 ```